thomas-melville/myNotes/General/Career_Development/Security/TLS_SSL.md

 An entity which issues TLS/SSL or Digital Certificates These authorities have their own certificate for which they user their private key to sign the issued TLS/SSL or Digital Certs
 	This is called the Root Certificate
-CA's Root certificate, and therefore public key is installed and trusted by default on browsers.
+CAs Root certificate, and therefore public key is installed and trusted by default on browsers.

 ##### Types of Certificates #####